-Coaches and athletes should understand that they carry the reputation and good name of our school to the community and beyond, and that our actions are judged!
-Encourage good sportsmanship!
-Do not allow the use of profanity!
+Coaches and athletes should understand that they carry the reputation and good name of our school to the community and beyond, and that our actions are judged.
+Encourage good sportsmanship.
+The use of profanity or physical violence is unacceptable.

 Team Rosters